thiagokimo/TMDb/README.md

 - In order to solve the request search limit I called the search movie use case 1 second after the user typed in the search input.
 - Since there were different image sizes, I displayed lower-sized images in my recylerviews and bigger or original sizes of images in the detailed screens.
-- To pass data from the domain layer to the presentation layer I used a mapper to filter out all unnecessary information I wasn't going to use in the views.
+- To pass data from the domain layer to the presentation layer I used a mapper to filter out all unnecessary information from the server-side that I wasn't going to use in the views.

 ## Things I could have done